grant-olson/grant-olson.github.io/_drafts/magloop.md

 drooping more, and I went with more of a diamond shaped loop to avoid this.

-If you're trying to build your own antenna, rather than measuring out to these lengths, I would attach a PL239 adapter to one end of the coax, feet it through the supports and screw it in, and then mark off the appropriate place to cut the other end of the cable.
+If you're trying to build your own antenna, rather than measuring out to these lengths,you should attach a PL239 adapter to one end of the coax, feet it through the supports and screw it in to one side of your base, and then mark off the appropriate place to cut the other end of the cable.
 This will give a better loop if your project box or SO-239 placement is different than mine.